There is no free will.

 The proliferation of internet platforms such as social media have accelerated the effects of recycled thought to action.
 Fear of change has become exacerbated world-wide by the Internet’s viral messages and videos spreading through panic, terrors and rage.
 Hate is spread and is fomented into violence as in the recent murders / terrorism in New Zealand (March 2019).

-By practicing care in our thought-patterns we can begin to rise out of recycled though towards a path of free will.
-One way of practicing care in our though patterns is noticing our angry / rage as it arises in us.
+By practicing care in our thought-patterns we can begin to rise out of recycled thought towards a path of free will.
+One way of practicing care in our thought patterns is noticing our anger or rage as it arises in us.
 We can then tell ourselves that we are angry because we have been afraid.
 We can soothe the fear / anger in ourselves perhaps changing the loose-end of thought – thus preventing it and our accompanying emotion from manifesting in a lower vibration environment such as a war zone.